 What does the pricing structure look like?

-The most obvious line in the sand between managed services and outsourcing is when it comes to pricing.
+The most obvious line in the sand is when it comes to pricing.
 Almost always, the managed services model boasts a lower cost solution with a higher level of service than outsourcing can.
 The standard calculation for outsourcing takes the dedicated people + burden rate + margin (which typically ranges from 20%-30%).
 Whereas the managed services model relies on technology, automation and a refined team without the need for dedicated resources for each customer which significantly reduces cost of service.

 To wrap it all up.